 You can also buy ‘undated gilts’.
 As the name implies, these theoretically carry on paying interest forever, without ever being redeemed.
 However, you have to be a bit careful with them, since they’re not actually as undated as they sound and some could actually get redeemed in due course.
 They tend to have low interest rates and therefore their price tends to be quite a lot lower.

 Gilts have a specific price at which you buy them, and that price is generally related to how impressive their interest rate seems at the time.

 If basic Bank of England interest rates are low, the rates on bonds will look good so the price of gilts generally will be higher – in other words you pay a premium, more than ‘par’ (face value).
 This means that what you actually make overall on the bond (the amount it all adds up to when the term of the bond ends) will go down.
 However, if basic Bank of England interest rates go up then bond rates will look unimpressive so their price will fall (it will be sold ‘under par’) and therefore their overall bond yields will rise.

 For example, a bond with a face value of £100 might sell for £105, meaning at a £5 premium.
 Or, you might find a bond of £100 value selling at £95 meaning you bought at a discount.

-When you come to redeem these gilts – in other words, when they come to the end of their terms – you’ll redeem them at £100.
-So if you bought them at £95 you’ll make money on the sale, if you bought them at £105 you’ll lose some.
+When you come to redeem these gilts – in other words, when they come to the end of their terms – you’ll redeem them at the nominal price of £100 per gilt.
+So, if you bought them at £95 you’ll make money on the sale, if you bought them at £105 you’ll lose some.
 It’s important, then, to make sure that bonds you buy ‘above par’ have enough of an interest rate payment each year to more than make up for the loss you make at the end.

 There are two main things you should consider if you buy gilts: